grammarware/models17/cuadrado/README.md

 * Here is a [screencast](https://www.youtube.com/watch?v=VmMiOujxk0M "screencast") showing how to execute the analysis of target constraints.
-* The example used in the screencast can be downloaded [here](https://github.com/grammarware/models17/blob/master/cuadrado/demo_class2table.zip)
+* The example ATL project used in the screencast can be downloaded [here](https://github.com/grammarware/models17/blob/master/cuadrado/demo_class2table.zip)

 ## Experimental data